paraself/MonoBehaviourPlus/README.md

 - Type 4 : frame n call its own UpdateAll then wait for its own calling of UpdateAll.

 Because when Unity renders gameObjects, it's also possible that ParallelUpdate is still working.
-So it's needed to make a local copy of the member variables onto which `ParallelUpdate` is manipulating.
+So it's important to make a local copy of the member variables onto which `ParallelUpdate` is manipulating.